-- A. After a sampling run confirm that all field forms are all accounted for in the project binder and that they are complete and legible.
+- A. After a sampling run confirm that all field forms are all accounted for in the project folder and that they are complete and legible.
 Use the survey run sampling site list to verify all forms are accounted for. - B. Next go into the SQUID database to confirm that station name, ID, and sampling date and time entered or uploaded are consistent with the field forms.
-Use the following procedure in SQUID: - Select the "Projects" tab. - Find the project and select "View/Add Monitoring Locations." - Find the station and click on "Sampling Events" to find the sampling event that matches the field form.
+Use the following procedure in SQUID: - Select the Projects tab. - Find the project and select View/Add Monitoring Locations. - Find the station and click on Sampling Events to find the sampling event that matches the field form.
 Correct if necessary and re-verify. - C. After following the steps above select the sampling event that matches the field form and confirm that all field data (field staff and collection method/equipment) on forms are consistent with the database.
-Use the following procedure in SQUID: - Select the "Details" tab from the Sampling Event that matches your field form.
+Use the following procedure in SQUID: - Select the Details tab from the Sampling Event that matches your field form. - Confirm date, comments, field staff, and collection method/equipment.
+Correct if necessary and re-verify.